-I’ve been on about 12 cruises now and I’ve put together this list of Cruise Don’ts after having learned a few of these cruise tips the hard way!
+You can read my pros and cons list of small ships vs big ships, and now I’ve put together this list of Cruise Don’ts after having learned a few of these cruise tips the hard way!

-So this post covers my top 11 pieces of advice for what to avoid doing on your cruise to save you money, time and make sure you’re at the top of the list for things you don’t want to miss – plus a bonus 12th point that I embarrassingly learned on my last cruise! 😉
+If you’re about to embark on your first cruise (or maybe you’re a veteran cruiser) this post covers my top pieces of advice for what to avoid doing on your cruise to save you money, time and make sure you’re at the top of the list for things you don’t want to miss!

-But here are the things you need to know BEFORE you go cruising to save yourself money and disasters 😀
+Here are the things you need to know BEFORE you go cruising

 1. Don’t leave your data plan on when cruising